Counselor, Disability Programs and Services

 Foreign transcripts must be transcribed and evaluated in English by a bona fide evaluation service.
 Educational requirements must be met on or before the closing date.

 Completed application and related materials must be submitted no later than the application deadline indicated at the top of this announcement.
 Failure to submit all required application materials may result in the applicant not being considered for the position.

 Submission of application and related materials is the applicant's responsibility.
 The District reserves the right to re-advertise the position or to delay indefinitely the employment of a person for a position if it is deemed that applicants for the position do not constitute an adequate applicant pool.

 Applicants should promptly notify the Office of Human Resources of any change of address and/or phone number.
 All application materials are subject to investigation and verification.
 False statements will be cause for disqualification or discharge from employment.

 The Selection Process

 A screening committee will conduct all minimum qualification appraisals as set forth on the announcement and reserves the right to limit the number of interviews granted.
 Meeting the minimum qualifications for a position does not assure the applicant an interview.
 Applicants selected for an interview will be notified of the time and place of the interview.
 Interviews are usually held on the Chaffey College campus and are conducted by an Interview Committee.
 Additional interviews may be required.
 Reasonable accommodations are provided to persons with disabilities.
-Should you feel you have any need for accommodation due to a disability, please indicate this request on your application or contact the Office of Human Resources.
+Should an applicant have a need for an accommodation due to a disability, the applicant should contact the Office of Human Resources.
 Travel costs related to an interview will be borne by the applicant.